 At the same time, I witnessed the rise of Netflix, Redbox, as well as other outlets like iTunes and even Youtube.
 All of them able to offer films old and new, obscure and Hollywood produced.

 However (and my nostalgia goggles may be on for this), but I don’t classify the death of video rentals as a good thing.
-Not just because of the jobs and businesses it’s closing, but also because of the way it will eliminate the great memories that used to be created on the weekends.
+Not just because businesses are closing and jobs are gone, but also because of the way it will eliminate the great memories that used to be created on the weekends.

 Growing up, a trip to the video rental store on a Friday night was always exciting.
 It was as much of a staple of my weekend as a kid as watching Soul Train after Saturday morning cartoons.
 Going to rent some movies was always fun, and a trip to a store usually would take 10 minutes if not more.